 You and your business are different, unique and interesting.
 Make sure the journalist knows that.

-If a journalists asks for something specifically, don’t try to shoehorn your business into that model if it just won’t fit.
+If a journalist asks for something specifically, don’t try to shoehorn your business into that model if it just won’t fit.
 You’ll be wasting their time and yours.

 A journalist doesn’t have time to answer your questions, they are looking for help with theirs.
 A response to a media request is not the time to ask about readership, forward features, other opportunities etc.